jessesiu/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 on AWS with the security privileges that allow communication with a Docker daemon.

-* Firstly, download and install Terraform if you have not already done so.
+* Firstly, install Terraform if you have not already done so.
 An installer may be downloaded from the [Terraform](https://www.terraform.io) web site or it can be installed  using a package manager for your computer, *e.g.*
 [Macports](https://www.macports.org) for OSX or yum for Centos.

-* Now create the following environment variables with the required values on your computer:
+* Create the following environment variables with the required values on your
+computer:
 ```
 $ cd ops/infrastructure
 $ export TF_VAR_deployment_target=staging